freifunk-gluon/gluon/docs/user/site.rst

     In any case, the ``null`` method should always be the first method in the list if it is supported at all.
 You should only set `configurable` to `true` if the configured peers support both the ``null`` method and methods with encryption.

+    You can set syslog_level from verbose (default) to warn to reduce syslog output.
     ::

       fastd_mesh_vpn = {
         methods = {'salsa2012+umac'},
       	-- enabled = true,
       	-- configurable = true,
+	-- syslog_level = 'warn',
         mtu = 1280,
         groups = {
           backbone = {